shiruken/sciencegifs/_posts/2017-02-27-Cosmic-jellyfish-from-the-Utu-seamount.md

 ---
 layout: post
-title:  ""Cosmic" jellyfish from the Utu seamount"
+title:  "'Cosmic' jellyfish from the Utu seamount"
 ---

 The _Okeanos Explorer_ is an exploratory vessel operated by the National